pytroll/pyresample/docs/source/swath.rst

 * **radius**: radius around each target pixel in meters to search for neighbours in the source data
-* **neighbours**: number of closest locations to consider when selecting the four data points around the target pixel
+* **neighbours**: number of closest locations to consider when selecting the four data points around the target location.
+Note that this value needs to be large enough to ensure "surrounding" the target!
 * **nprocs**: number of processors to use for finding the closest pixels
 * **fill_value**: fill invalid pixel with this value.
 If **fill_value=None** is used, masked arrays will be returned